 - Top: Your inspection should include an overview of the roof.
 What is the overall condition of the roof?
 How old is the roof?

 - Bottom: The inspection should include the foundation of the home.
 Look for cracks, shifts and any potential issues with trees.
 Be sure to check both inside and outside.

 - Sides: What is the general condition of the walls of the home?
 Check the drywall for large cracks and any signs of leaks.
 Do the same for the floors.

 - Below: If the home has a basement or crawl space, it is essential that the inspection include a thorough review of these areas.
 Look for dampness, proper insulation and cracks in walls.

 - Above: You may never use the attic, but it’s important to check it out anyway.
 Look at the roof structure from here.
 Check for leaks or pest infestations.

-- Inside: All interior systems should be checked during home inspections in Alpine, TX.
+- Inside: All interior systems should be checked during home inspections.
 Look at plumbing, electrical, HVAC, appliances (if they are being sold with the home) and windows.
 Check all systems for proper operation.
 Confirm when the HVAC system was last serviced by a qualified technician.